Skip to content

 Domestic violence and sexual assault (DV/SA) advocates offer support, safety planning, and coaching to address other social determinants of health.

-Local and state DV/SA programs are integral partners to a successful team-based response to DV/SA and HT.
+Local, state and Tribal DV/SA programs are integral partners to a successful team-based response to DV/SA and HT.
 Many DV/SA partners are equipped to provide supportive services such as translation, transportation, and legal support, which mirror the enabling services offered by health centers.
 DV/SA programs exist in many communities in which health centers are located and can offer a range of support to survivors identified in health centers.
-Such confidential patient support may include information on healthy and unhealthy relationships; emotional support; emergency and long-term safety planning; and supports related to other social determinants of health including housing, food insecurity and employment, as well as court and legal advocacy.
+Such confidential patient support may include information on healthy and unhealthy relationships; emotional support; emergency and long-term safety planning; and supports related to other social determinants of health (SDOH) including housing, food insecurity and employment, as well as court and legal advocacy.
 DV/SA programs can provide similar services to HT survivors as well.
-Domestic and sexual violence coalitions, local DV/SA programs, tribal DV/SA programs, and culturally specific community based organizations are an integral part of any coordinated healthcare and social service response to DV/SA and HT.
+Domestic and sexual violence coalitions, local DV/SA programs, Tribal DV/SA programs, and culturally specific community-based organizations are an integral part of any coordinated healthcare and social service response to DV/SA and HT.

 Link